The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-\item The function { $\frac{x}{L(\beta_0,x)}$} is well-defined, is strictly positive for all $x\in\mathbb{R}_+$, and is strictly increasing. \end{enumerate} \end{theorem} \begin{proof} In the course of the proof, it will become apparent that $L(\beta,x)$ and the Bessel function of the first kind of zeroth order share similar properties. \begin{enumerate}[label=(\roman*)] \item Using the Chernoff bound,
+\item For all $x\in\mathbb{R}_+$, the function { $\frac{x}{L(\beta_0,x)}$} is well-defined, is strictly positive, and is strictly increasing. \end{enumerate} \end{theorem} \begin{proof} In the course of the proof, it will become apparent that $L(\beta,x)$ and the Bessel function of the first kind of zeroth order $J_0(x)$ share similar properties. \begin{enumerate}[label=(\roman*)] \item Using the Chernoff bound,

 We then have

 Let $C = \expect[\eexp^{\theta n_{\root}}]/\eexp^{2\theta }$ and $\Upsilon = 1-\eexp^{-\theta }$.
 It is easy to prove that $G_i(x)$ is upper bounded by $C^{i}\,\eexp^{-i\Upsilon x}/(\Upsilon^{2i}i!i!)$, by induction.
 Indeed,